tohurtv/linux-setup/README.md

-# Blend-os-setup
+# linux-setup
-My personal system.yaml and scripts and configs I use for my blendOS setup
+My personal scripts and configs I use for my linux desktops